X-Infernus: Chapter One: Soul Survivors

-Colossus is wondering why the X-Men are doing nothing to save Illyana from Limbo.
-Scott says they have tried and will keep trying, but Limbo is still sealed off.
-Amanda Sefton has been unable to break the seal, Doctor Strange is nowhere to be found, and Warren has scientists looking into it, but this is magic and there is nothing more they can do.
-Colossus says he cannot accept it.
+Colossus is wondering why the X-Men are doing nothing to save his sister Illyana from Limbo.
+Cyclops says they have tried and will keep trying, but Limbo is still sealed off.
 While in Limbo, Magik attacks various other demons looking for her Soulsword and the original Bloodstone amulet.
-This does not go unnoticed by Mephisto, Blackheart, Satannish, Dormammu, and Hela.
-Belasco's daughter, Witchfire appears during the meeting and reveals that she is the current owner of the original amulet.
-She vows to take her father's place as ruler of Limbo and to kill Magik.
+Belasco's daughter Witchfire reveals that she is the current owner of the amulet.
+She vows to take her father's place as ruler of Limbo and kill Magik.

-Back at the X-Men's base in San Francisco, Mercury and Rockslide are watching Nightcrawler and Pixie train.
-Nightcrawler brings up her Soul Dagger in conversation, which Megan is not pleased to hear about.
-Nightcrawler points out that people have noticed that when she uses it, her personality changes.
-Pixie begins to cry and summons her Soul Dagger; her personality changes and she stabs Nightcrawler in the chest, knocking him out.
-Mercury and Rockslide, who are watching the session, rush in and pull her away from Nightcrawler =.
-Beast enters and is shocked at what he finds.
-Pixie's Soul Dagger is stuck in Nightcrawler's chest and when she removes it, she accidentally discovers where Magik's Soulsword is hidden, inside Nightcrawler.
+At the X-Men's base in San Francisco, Mercury and Rockslide are watching Nightcrawler and Pixie train.
+Pixie summons her Soul Dagger, altering her personality, and stabs Nightcrawler in the chest.
+Beast finds that Pixie's Soul Dagger is stuck in Nightcrawler's chest; when Pixie removes the dagger, she finds that Magik's Soulsword is also inside Nightcrawler's body.
 Sensing the Soulsword, Magik teleports into the X-Men's base to reclaim it.